Well-posedness and long time behavior for the Electron Inertial Hall-MHD system in Besov and Kato-Herz spaces: Introduction

+The main purpose of this paper is to deal with the system \eqref{1.1}.
+It is easy to check, by making use of the equation satisfied by $(\nabla \times u)$, that \eqref{1.1} can be simplified into the following system

+where we omit the constants which will play no significant role in the proofs of our results.
+Hence, all the constants in our results below will be modulo $ \mu,\eta, \delta$ and $\lambda$.

+In a first stage, we aim at generalizing some of the results in \cite{Zhao} from the Hilbert spaces $\dot{H}^s(\mathbb{R}^3)$ to the general Besov spaces of the form $\dot{B}^{s}_{p,r}(\mathbb{R}^3)$.
+To the best of our knowledge, the wellposedness of \eqref{1.1} in general \textit{critical} Besov spaces has not been proved before this work\footnote{We will explain in the sequel what do we mean by critical spaces to \eqref{1.1}.}.
+In the recent work \cite{Zhao}, the authors consider initial data in spaces of the type $H^{s}(\mathbb{R}^3)$.
+It is then interesting to check if similar results can be proved as well in the context of general Besov spaces having the same scaling, which is the issue treated by our Theorem \ref{thm1} below.

-where we omit the constants which will play no significant role in the mathematical study of the system.\\ If we try to deal with (H.MHD) as it is, the structure of the force terms will prevent us from establishing the wellposedness for all $p \in [1,\infty[$, the issue in fact will be at the level of estimating the remainder terms in Bony's decomposition.
-Also, it is worth noting that the system above does not have a scaling invariance structure as the classical Navier Stokes equations does, let us first rewrite it in an appropriate form.
-To do so, we recall some vectorial consepts.\\ For $U,V $ two divergence free vector fields $\mathbb{R}^3$, we have
+If we try to deal with \eqref{H.MHD} as it is, the structure of some of the nonlinear terms will prevent us from establishing the wellposedness for all \footnote{$p$ refers here to the integrability with respect to space variables in the Besov spaces $\dot{B}^s_{p,r}$} $p \in [1,\infty[$.
+The issue will be in fact at the level of estimating the remainder terms in Bony's decomposition.
+Also, it is worth noting that \eqref{H.MHD} does not have a scaling invariance structure as the classical Navier-Stokes equations or the classical MHD equations.